wrld3d/wrld-example-app/ios/README.md

 2. In the `ios` directory, run `mkdir build` to create a build directory.
 3. In the `ios/build` directory, run `cmake -G Xcode -DCOMPILE_CPP_03=1 ..` to generate a project file.
 4. Open the `ExampleApp.xcodeproj` project file in Xcode and run the application.

+### Building from the command line

-5. To build from the command line, you can run `./build.sh -p ios -c` from the root of the repository.
+To build from the command line, you will need to install the Xcode Command Line Tools by running the command: `xcode-select --install`

+Then run `./build.sh -p ios` from the root of this repository to build the project.

+For C\+\+03 builds, run `./build.sh -p ios -c`.